-- Tag components rotate freely.
+- a.
+Tag components rotate freely.

-- Tag components rotate but not freely.
+- b.
+Tag components rotate but not freely.

-- Tag components do not rotate.
+- c.
+Tag components do not rotate.

-10.7.5.2.5 Resistance of the locking system
+15.4 Resistance of the locking system

-The 80 ear tags of Group 1 will be divided into four sub-groups of 20 tags.
-These four sub-groups will be subjected to increasing forces to determine the force required to cause breakage or unfastening of the ear tag.
+The 80 ear tags of Group 1 will be divided into four groups of 20 tags.
+These four groups will be subjected to increasing forces to determine the force required to cause breakage or unfastening of the ear tag.
 The forces will be applied at a speed rate of 500 mm/min.
 The force applied to cause breakage or unfastening of each ear tag will be recorded.
 Broken or unfastened tags must not be re-useable.

-- Group 1: axial test at ambient conditions (21°C + 2°) - Group 2: axial test at 55°C (+ 2°);7 the forces will be applied immediately within 10 seconds after the tags are removed from the heating or climatic chamber - Group 3: transverse test at ambient conditions (21°C + 2°) - Group 4: transverse test at 55°C (+ 2°); the forces will be applied immediately within 10 seconds after the tags are removed from the heating or climatic chamber.
+- a.
+Group 1: axial test at ambient conditions $(21^{\circ}C \pm 2^{\circ})$ - b.
+Group 2: axial test at $55^{\circ}C \pm 2^{\circ}$, the forces will be applied immediately after the tags are removed from the heating or climatic chamber - c.
+Group 3: transverse test at ambient conditions $(21^{\circ}C \pm 2^{\circ})$ - d.
+Group 4: transverse test at $55^{\circ}C \pm 2^{\circ}$, the forces will be applied immediately after the tags are removed from the heating or climatic chamber.

-- Broken or unfastened tags must not be re-useable.None of the ear tags neither male nor female part must be re-usable.
-Male pin tips must break off and remain within the female caps (locking gap). - At ambient conditions, axially tested tags designed to be used in cattle shall not break or unfasten with the application of a force lower than 280 Newton. - At ambient conditions, axially tested tags designed to be used in sheep and / or goats shall not break or unfasten with the application of a force lower than 200 Newton. - The number of tags unlocked without breakage or sustaining permanent damage during the transverse test is recorded, and broken or unfastened tags must not be re-useable. - At ambient conditions, axially tested tags designed to be used in pigs shall not break with the application of a force lower than 200 Newton.
+- a.
+Broken or unfastened tags must not be re-useable. - b.
+At ambient conditions, axially tested tags designed to be used in cattle shall not break or unfasten with the application of a force lower than 280 Newton. - c.
+At ambient conditions, axially tested tags designed to be used in sheep and / or goats shall not break or unfasten with the application of a force lower than 200 Newton. - d.
+The number of tags unlocked without breakage or sustaining permanent damage during the transverse test is recorded, and broken or unfastened tags must not be re-useable.